Trial Design Stage

 - Participant burden and recruitment considerations

-- Potential barriers for diverse and underrepresented populations
+- Barriers to participation for diverse and underrepresented populations

 How can I build a feedback loop with investigators and sites?

-A structured feedback loop ensures sites can raise practical issues without reopening major scientific decisions.
+A structured feedback loop allows sites to raise operational concerns without reopening core scientific design decisions.

 Distribute the Final Protocol